Azareal/Gosora/README.md

 # Advanced Installation

 An example of running the commands directly on Windows.
+We're looking into reducing the number of commands you need to type, for instance, you could invoke the update-deps batch or shell files to install / update all of the dependencies instead of typing each `get get -u`

 Linux is similar, however you might need to use cd and mv a bit more like in the shell files due to the differences in go build across platforms.
 Additionally, Linux doesn't require `StackExchange/wmi` or ``/x/sys/windows`